How to get an in at Fashion Week

 It’s a question I get asked, a lot.

-Back in 2007 when starting my first makeup course I was asked by the tutor to set some goals on where I wanted to see myself in 5, 10 years.
+Back in 2007 when starting my first makeup course, I was asked by my tutor to set some goals on where I wanted to see myself in 5, 10 years.
 What did I want to achieve from my career?
 Real blue sky thinking.
 She asked us to visualise them, write them down.
 So I did.
 That pie in the sky goal of mine was to work at fashion week.
 Watching catwalk shows filled me with creativity, the link between the styling and the makeup, the sets, the music and the way it all came together to create these incredible walking works of art.
 The only thing?
 I had no idea what I needed to do to get there.

 I get asked how I did it.
 Let me explain.